Creator, Challenger, Coach through Change: Getting out of the Drama

 • Promote tools that capture who is where in the change process, or sensing to get clear on what’s changing and what’s not, in order to adapt.

-• Adaptive roles of creator, challenger and coach can give new life to those stuck in apathy and compliance.
+• Adaptive roles of creator, challenger, and coach can give new life to those stuck in apathy and compliance.

 There are always options for what you choose to do and not do.
 Leadership is a role available at any time, beyond any job title.

-“…from the popular culture to the propaganda system, there is constant pressure to make people feel
+“…from the popular culture to the propaganda system, there is constant pressure to make people feel that they are helpless, that the only role they can have is to ratify decisions and to consume.”

 ― Noam Chomsky